nitinsubz/nitin-dev/README.md

 ```
 The app will be available at `http://localhost:5173`

-**Note**: The frontend needs the backend running for admin operations to work.
+**Note**: The app uses Firebase Client SDK directly - no backend server needed!
+Perfect for Vercel, Netlify, and other static hosting.

 ### Build